hsian-coding/eslab-monitoring-web/README.md

 ## ESLab Monitoring System

-> ESLab Monitoring System: A web-based monitoring system for the Earth Structure Laboratory's seismic networks.
-This project provides real-time visualization of seismic data from multiple monitoring stations.
+> The ESLab Monitoring System is a web-based application developed for the Earth Structure Laboratory's seismic networks.
+Its primary function is to provide real-time visualization of seismic data obtained from multiple monitoring stations.
+The system employs a figure refreshing mechanism, occurring every 2 seconds, to create a streaming data effect.
+These figures are generated externally using a separate Python program.

 ---
 ## Features